 By performing retail store evaluations, retailers examine various aspects of the business to collect information on what needs to be improved.

 Every store owner or manager is skilled in certain aspects of retailing.
-Some are great buyers; some excel at visual merchandising and displays; others are strong salespeople.
+Some are great buyers; some excel at visual merchandising and display; others are strong salespeople.
 Retailers tend to focus on their strength as the most important aspect of the business and often ignore other factors that need to be evaluated.

 To avoid this mistake, consistently evaluate your store using a set of comprehensive standards that ensure all aspects of the business are assessed:

 Look at your store and think about how your store’s aesthetics make customers feel when they enter.
 You should evaluate your store in its layout and display design including the signage.
 Does the store emit professionalism or an aloof vibe?
 Do visual displays invite customers to buy something?